josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 ## Syntax

-LÖVE shaders are written in the shading language GLSL, which is quite a bit different from lua.
+LÖVE shaders are written in the shading language GLSL, which is quite different from lua.

-Because of this, we can transfer shaders between different languages and engines, like Unity, with some minor changes.
+Because of this, we can transfer shaders between different languages and engines, with some minor changes.

 Let's start out with a grayscale shader and break it down from there.